-As a multi-diverse country of over 300 ethnic groups, Indonesia is divided into more than 30 provinces, each with their own way of doing things and their own traditional dress with distinguished designs.
+As a multi-diverse country of over 300 ethnic groups, Indonesia is divided into more than 30 provinces, each with its own way of doing things and its own traditional dress with distinguished designs.
 But perhaps, the most widely recognized Indonesian traditional dress including batik and kebaya.
 These costumes featuring the culture of Java and Bali, the two glorious civilizations of Indonesia.
 In some cultures, the traditional dress belongs to the Royals.
-Even so, taking Indonesia tours, you will see many Indonesian people now adapted into everyday use.
+Even so, taking Indonesia tours, you will see many Indonesian people now adapted to everyday use.

 Batik is a cloth with intricate patterns made using a manual wax-resist hand dyeing technique.
 It is one of the definitive folk arts of Java which is revered around the world.
 Indonesia traditional batik is a large fabric that is worn by wrapping the cloth around the body.

 Traditionally, the word “batik” is used to describe a cloth with little dots.
 Today, most batik designs belong to one of two categories, first are geometric designs, composed of interlacing circles or other shapes.
 Batik clothes are now being sewn into formal shirts for men, dresses, shirts, and even accessories like handbags which you will see in many places while taking a trip to Indonesia.
 For its important value, UNESCO designated Indonesian batik as a Masterpiece of Oral and Intangible Heritage of Humanity.
 Batik shirts are usually worn in formal events such as weddings or traditional ceremonies taking place throughout the year.